phoenixframework/phoenix/docs/views.md

 </html>
 ```

 Now we can use the `render/2` function we saw above when we were experimenting with rendering in the `iex` session.
-Since we know that Phoenix will precompile the `404.html.eex` template as a `render("index.html.eex, assigns)` function call, we can delete the clause from our ErrorView.
+Since we know that Phoenix will precompile the `404.html.eex` template as a `render("index.html.eex, assigns)` function clause, we can delete the clause from our ErrorView.

 ```diff
 - def render("404.html", _assigns) do